The Environmental Impact of Organic Farming

 Difficulties in Evaluating the Environmental Consequences of Organic Agriculture

-Organic Farming and Conventional Farming: A Comparative Evaluation
+Organic Farming vs. Conventional Farming: A Comparative Evaluation

 An estimate of “The Environmental Impact of Organic Farming” needs to measure it against organic farming.
 Research shows that organic farming has less negative impact on the environment compared to other farming practices.
 For instance: